open-amt-cloud-toolkit/docs/docs/APIs/indexRPS.md

 These configurations and settings are used in the remote configuration of Intel vPro® platforms featuring Intel® Active Management Technology (Intel® AMT).

-We've documented the RPS API with Swagger*.
+We've documented the RPS REST API with Swagger*.

 [Get Started with RPS REST API](https://app.swaggerhub.com/apis-docs/rsdmike/RPS/1.2.0){: .md-button .md-button--primary target="_blank"}